 closing the item and manually unlocking it before quitting the Studio if the lock mode is set to Manual in Talend Administration Center.

-When working on an SVN project, a dialog box appears when you log on to a remote project if:
+In an environment where different users can work on the same project simultaneously, more complex situations may occur.
+A dialog box appears when you log on to a remote project if:

 you have created, modified, or deleted any item when working on the project in offline mode.